HomeHealthcareHealthcare ITElectronic Health Record (EHR) Market

 Electronic Health Record (EHR) Market Regional Analysis

-• North America: North America is ahead of other regions in the world regarding EHR adoption due to the push by federal governments, funding bodies and large public hospitals to have an early digitalisation of medical records.
-Almost all non-federal acute-care hospitals in the U.S. have now adopted some form of EHR, and the vast majority of office-based physicians are also utilising EHRs; thus, North America has a mature marketplace that focuses heavily on the three major components of interoperability, clinician workflow and regulatory compliance.
-The new regulations introduced by U.S. agencies, CMS interoperability initiative and the API/standards enforcement efforts are driving vendor priorities to move toward real-time exchange of data, patient access to their health information and alignment with other EHR vendors and their respective networks.
-Therefore, from a global perspective, North America is considered both a demanding customer as well as a benchmark for product design among all EHR vendors.
+• North America: North America is ahead of other regions in the world regarding EHR adoption due to the push by federal governments, funding bodies, and large public hospitals to have an early digitalisation of medical records.
+Almost all non-federal acute-care hospitals in the U.S. have now adopted some form of EHR, and the vast majority of office-based physicians are also utilising EHRs; thus, North America has a mature marketplace that focuses heavily on the three major components of interoperability, clinician workflow, and regulatory compliance.
+The new regulations introduced by U.S. agencies, CMS interoperability initiative, and the API/standards enforcement efforts are driving vendor priorities to move toward real-time exchange of data, patient access to their health information, and alignment with other EHR vendors and their respective networks.
+Therefore, from a global perspective, North America is considered both a demanding customer and a benchmark for product design among all EHR vendors.

 Electronic Health Record (EHR) Market Key Development: